kurkii/librebird/README.md

 # librebird
+a text based bird game
+# contribute
-a text based bird game made in Go, please contribute to the adventures. thanks
+please contribute to the adventures. thanks
 # how to compile
 dependencies: go